Skip to main content

 To make life easier on you, we also offer Abney Hall as your go-to spot for rehearsal dinners.
 Why book an expensive restaurant or travel to another location when unmatched beauty and convenience are right at your fingertips?
 Abney Hall is just the place for that very important dinner the night before your big day.
 We are also happy to host your bridal shower at Abney Hall.
 Our venue makes for one of Lancaster's most unique bridal shower settings, where your family and friends can gather to give gifts and be merry before you walk down the aisle.

 With such a large, magnificent house and a vast property, Abney Hall also makes for an unforgettable location for your bridal portraits and other wedding-related photography needs.
-Don't take our word for it - book a tour and see for yourself why so many new brides and grooms choose Abney Hall as their wedding venue in Lancaster.
+Don't take our word for it - book a tour and see for yourself why so many new brides and grooms choose Abney Hall as their wedding venue near Lancaster.

 Wedding Venue Lancaster, SC